jsw-aip-db/comfyui-llm-toolkit/README.md

 ## Usage

 ### LLM Provider Selector Node
 Use this node to select the LLM provider and model.
-It outputs provider configuration within the wildcard "any" output.
+It outputs provider configuration within the wildcard "context" output.

 - When you change the provider, the model dropdown updates dynamically with available models
 - IP and Port fields appear/disappear based on whether the provider needs them
-- The output is a single "any" type that contains the provider configuration
+- The output is a single "context" type that contains the provider configuration

-### Text Generator Node
+### Generate Text Node
 Basic text generation with the selected provider and model.

-- Connect it to the LLM Provider Selector by connecting their "any" ports
+- Connect it to the LLM Provider Selector by connecting their "context" ports
 - The node automatically detects if provider config is present in the input
 - You can override the model with the dropdown
-- The "any" output contains both the original input data and the LLM response
+- The "context" output contains both the original input data and the LLM response

 ## Unified Any-to-Any Architecture

-The LLM Toolkit uses a single "any" input/output approach for maximum flexibility:
+The LLM Toolkit uses a single "context" input/output approach for maximum flexibility:

-1. **Single Connection Point**: Each node has just one wildcard input and one wildcard output named "any"
+1. **Single Connection Point**: Each node has just one wildcard input and one wildcard output named "context"
 2. **Smart Data Handling**:
-   - Provider config is embedded within the "any" data structure
+   - Provider config is embedded within the "context" data structure
-   - Each node intelligently extracts the data it needs from the "any" input
+   - Each node intelligently extracts the data it needs from the "context" input
-   - Nodes preserve all input data and add their own data to the "any" output
+   - Nodes preserve all input data and add their own data to the "context" output
-3. **Cascading Data Flow**: As data flows through nodes, it accumulates in the "any" structure
+3. **Cascading Data Flow**: As data flows through nodes, it accumulates in the "context" structure

 For example, with nodes A → B → C:
-- Node A creates an "any" with provider config
+- Node A creates an "context" with provider config
-- Node B receives A's "any", extracts the provider config, and adds LLM response to the "any"
+- Node B receives A's "context", extracts the provider config, and adds LLM response to the "context"
-- Node C receives B's "any" which now contains both provider config and LLM response
+- Node C receives B's "context" which now contains both provider config and LLM response

 This allows you to:
 - Chain multiple LLM operations with a single connection